OffchainLabs/arbitrum-classic/docs/Executable_Creation.md

 ```

 After this command finished, the current directory will contain a `contract.ao` file which contains the code of your AVM executable.

+You'll need to repeat the `truffle migrate` step every time you make a change to the Solidity that you want to deploy.